stadiamaps/ferrostar/guide/src/annotations.md

 and will handle the most common ones from Valhalla-based servers (like Stadia Maps and Mapbox) with just one line of code.

+## OSRM-style annotation data structure

+In the OSRM data model, annotations are a list with each entry representing a line segment between consecutive coordinates along the route geometry.
+This allows for fine-grained details which may change through the course of a maneuver.

+While OSRM’s annotations aren’t particularly interesting for most use cases, many implementations use this for speed limit, traffic congestion, and similar info.

-The implementation is completely generic, so you can define your own model to include custom parameters.
+The implementation in Ferrostar is generic, so you can define your own model to include custom parameters.
 PRs welcome for other public API annotation models.

-## Swift
+## Setting up an annotation publisher

-Here’s how to create a Valhalla extended OSRM annotation publisher in Swift:
+Here’s how to set up an annotation publisher using the bundled one (for Valhalla-based solutions like Stadia Maps and Mapbox).

+### Swift

 ```swift
 let annotationPublisher = AnnotationPublisher<ValhallaExtendedOSRMAnnotation>.valhallaExtendedOSRM()